cfgmgmtcamp/cfgmgmtcamp.eu/content/about.md

 ## Format ##

-Configuration Management Camp will have community rooms, hackspaces, training, workshops, and keynotes.
+Configuration Management Camp will have a main track, hacker spaces, training, workshops, and keynotes.
 The schedule will be posted once it has been finalized.